DanBuchan/awd_coursera_container/useful_docker_commands.md

 docker run --publish INPORT:OUTPORT --name [NAME] [CONTAINER NAME:TAG] --detach if you want this daemonised
--t allocate tty for interactivyt and don't halt on completed commands (don't immediately exit)
+-t allocate tty for interactivity and don't halt on completed commands (don't immediately exit)

 # List all conatiners